theClarkSell/HTML5-Compiler/5-JavaScript/Labs/XHR/end/readme.md

 **function onLoaded**

-In our callback **onLoaded** we can first check the status code from the response.
-If the status is a *200*, we can take the results *this.responseText* and append that to an empty div *#results* we have placed on the page.
+In our callback `onLoaded` we can first check the status code from the response.
+If the status is a `200`, we can take the results `this.responseText` and append that to an empty div `#results` we have placed on the page.

 		if (this.status == 200) {
 			var results = this.responseText;
 			$('#results').append(results);
 		}

-It's important to note that we are just grabbing the responseText already knowning a great deal about our endpoint.
-There is a number of methods focused purly on the response.
+It's important to note that we are just grabbing the responseText already knowing a great deal about our endpoint.
+There is a number of methods focused purely on the response.

 Spec: http://dvcs.w3.org/hg/xhr/raw-file/tip/Overview.html#response

 **Execution**

 At this point our object is configured and waiting to make the call.
-We do that by calling `send()` and passing along any revelant information if there is any.
+We do that by calling `send()` and passing along any relevant information if there is any.

 		xhr.send();